TILMELD DIG - HVIS DU TØR

 Social Distortion is one of them.

-Mike Ness did not look remotely like a 64-year-old man.
+Mike Ness looked nothing like a 64-year-old man.
 He looked more like Tom Hardy, if Tom Hardy had spent the last 40 years playing West Coast punk.

-Three chords, plenty of attitude, and a neat shirt.
-Apparently that is all it takes.
+Three chords, plenty of attitude and a nice shirt.
+Apparently that’s all it takes.

-The band repeatedly challenged the crowd to sing louder and fill more space, and of course there were a few comments about Donald Trump too.
-When you have made your living as a punk band since the early 1980s, it would almost be strange not to take a swipe at power now and then.
+The band repeatedly challenged the crowd to sing louder and fill more of the space, and of course there were a few comments about Donald Trump too.
+When you’ve made a living out of being punk since the early ’80s, it would almost be strange not to take a swipe at power now and then.

-The set was rocking, honest, and stripped of all fuss.
+The concert was raw, honest and stripped of all fuss.

 The scorching heat may have taken the edge off the party.